 - Cover letter addressing interest and experience in public interest and poverty law/racial justice advocacy

 - List of three (3) references

-Second-year law students are welcome to apply for a 2020 summer internship on a rolling basis but currently CLS is not actively considering additional 2L candidates, until after January 15, 2020.
-CLS also will not review any 2020 summer internship applications submitted by first-year law students until after January 15, 2020.
-We ask that first-year students refrain from submitting applications through our website until after January 15, 2020.
+Second-year law students are welcome to apply for a 2021 summer internship as soon as our online application goes live in August 2020.
+CLS will not review any applications submitted by first-year law students until after December 1, 2020.
+We ask that first-year students refrain from submitting applications through our website until after December 1, 2020.